deco3500-2017/TeamBeyondBeingThere/README.md

 ### Platforms for communication
 The team has set up a Github repository, a Slack channel, a Google Drive folder, and a Wechat group.
-#### <i class="icon-file"></i> GitHub
+####  GitHub
-: The Github repository will be used to document the main content of the project, such as the interface design files and the team’s deliverables for the course.
+The Github repository will be used to document the main content of the project, such as the interface design files and the team’s deliverables for the course.
 Github URL: https://github.com/deco3500-2017/TeamBeyondBeingThere
-#### <i class="icon-file"></i> Google Drive
+#### Google Drive
-: The Google Drive folder is for documentation of the design process and file exchange.
+The Google Drive folder is for documentation of the design process and file exchange.
 For example, the photos of brainstorming have been uploaded to the folder.
 Google Drive URL: https://drive.google.com/drive/folders/0B3s2700t81vTZ0xiWjV1R1kzTGc?usp=sharing
-#### <i class="icon-file"></i> WeChat
+#### WeChat
-: WeChat is the most common instant messaging app which all team members regularly use.
+WeChat is the most common instant messaging app which all team members regularly use.
 So we set up a group in the app and use the app as the main online communication tool.
-#### <i class="icon-file"></i> Slack
+#### Slack
-: A slack channel has also been set up as a supplementary approach to collaboration.
+A slack channel has also been set up as a supplementary approach to collaboration.
 Slack channel: #deco3500-clubhub